torkelrogstad/lightning-charge/README.md

 You need to install [nodejs](https://nodejs.org/en/) (v7.6 or newer) and [npm](https://www.npmjs.com/get-npm)

+NOTE: Be careful when installing nodejs from package managers like `apt`, you may install a version that is outdated.
+This is the case for Ubuntu 16.04.

 ## C-lightning installation instructions
 Note, that we currently need c-lightning version 0.6.
 Here is how to get c-lightning
 ```